LibrePCB Developers Documentation

 Git Tags

-For every officially released version we create a GPG signed Git tag on the corresponding release branch.
+For every officially released version we create a GPG signed Git tag on the corresponding release commit.
 The tag name contains all three numbers of the application's version number.
 Examples: "0.1.0-rc1", "0.1.0", "1.2.0", "1.2.1"

 Warning in Unstable Versions